Cincinnati Auto Accident and Ohio Product Liability Lawyer Review: Ohio Roof Crush Accidents & Injuries Result from Dangerous Auto Defects

 The NHTSA has compiled crash data to establish a direct relationship between collapsing roofs and catastrophic injuries.
 Yet, GM, Ford, Daimler-Chrysler and others resist new standards.

 Roof crush accidents can result in severe, permanent injury and death.
 The personal injury and product liability lawsuits that follow can be complex, and auto manufacturers will try to avoid being held accountable.

 However, the Lyon Firm aims to recover all necessary damages for harm caused by a defective product.
 It is clear that automakers have a legal obligation to design and manufacture vehicles and all components in a safe manner to prevent foreseeable injuries.

 Lawsuits can reveal that certain automakers are aware that a vehicle’s roof strength is inadequate, yet it is still put to market.
 There is often a stated decision not to improve roof strength to cut production costs.
 A vehicle manufacturer’s testing methods may also be faulty.

-The Lyon Firm hires qualified specialists and accident reconstruction experts to build the best possible case on your behalf.
+The Lyon Firm hires qualified specialists and Accident Investigators to build the best possible case on your behalf.
 We are confident you will receive the proper compensation you need to accommodate your long-term needs.

 If you or a loved one has suffered an injury due to a vehicle rollover accident, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding Ohio roof crush accidents.